 Overlooking a canal, and part of the Mailbox shopping complex, the AC is a modern hotel that belongs to the Marriott group.
-The rooms here a stripped-back white-and-taupe spaces, with Hypnos beds and space for a desk.
+The rooms here are stripped-back white-and-taupe spaces, with Hypnos beds and space for a desk.
 Wi-fi is included.
 There’s a restaurant and bar, a Starbuck’s concession and a gym, and most of central Birmingham is within walking distance.

-This is a classy little hotel with 12 individually-designed rooms, decked out with interesting furniture, feature wallpapers and fresh, modern fabrics.
-They all have free wi-fi; and some even have standalone baths.
+This is a classy little hotel with 12 individually-designed rooms, decked out with quirky furniture, feature wallpapers and fresh, modern fabrics.
+They all have free wi-fi, and some even have standalone baths.
 There’s a guest lounge with an honesty bar, as well as a sister gastropub – also called the High Field – next door.
 The location – the well-heeled suburb of Edgbaston – is a more laid-back option than the city centre, and the Botanical Gardens are close by.